Yuanzihui0810/GeoSVG3D/README.md

 -   `h`: the bandwidth of the Gaussian kernel used to define graph weights.
 If `NULL`, the median of the corresponding nearest-neighbor distances is used.
 -   `n_iter`: the number of retained MCMC iterations after burn-in.
 -   `burn_in`: the number of burn-in MCMC iterations.
--   `thin`: the thinning interval for retained MCMC samples.
+-   `thin`: the thinning value for retained MCMC samples.
 -   `kappa_g`: the spectral range parameter used in SPDE-inspired scaling.
 -   `alpha_g`: the spectral smoothness parameter used in SPDE-inspired scaling.
 -   `prior`: the neuronized prior specification, including Bayesian Lasso-type (`"BL"`), horseshoe-type (`"HS"`), and spike-and-slab-type priors (`"SpSL-L"`, `"SpSL-C"`, and `"SpSL-G"`).